- January 29, 2020

 - Should I File An Accident Report?

 - Do I Need To See The Doctor?

-These are just some of the commonly asked questions a car accident lawyer in Orange County hears on a daily basis.
+These are just some of the commonly asked questions a car accident lawyer hears on a daily basis.
 With decades of combined experience, The Barnes Firm can help answer any questions you may have after an accident, including What Happens After You File A Police Report?

-Am I Required to File a Police Report in California?
+Am I Required to File a Police Report?

 If you’re in a car accident, state law requires you to file a police report.
 Instead of waiting multiple days to get this done, it’s in your best interest to call law enforcement officials immediately and get a report on the scene.
-A car accident lawyer in Orange County says t’s essential to file a police report in situations where:
+It’s essential to file a police report in situations where:

 - Property damage exceeds $1,000

 The only exception to the law regarding filing a police report after an accident is if you’re in a single-vehicle accident on personal property, such as a driveway or in your garage.

 Important Information to Collect After Your Accident

 When you call the police or they show up on the scene to file a report, there’s certain information they’ll need from you.
 The most important information to document after a car accident is: